J22T/JavaScript/README.md

+# Purpose
+- Vanilla JavaScript practice

 # Projects

-JS Algorithms
-Dream: Text-to-Image Generator
+- AI — attempt of a text to image generator
+- Algorithms — showcase algorithms using vanilla JavaScript